 DOES THE PHOTOVOLTAIC SOLAR PANEL PRODUCE HOT WATER?

 NO!
 PV panels produce electricity

 Solar water heating systems (also called solar thermal systems) provide hot water for household use by using warmth from the sun to heat water in special roof panels.

 PV solar systems, in contrast, use energy from sunlight to directly generate electricity.

-THERE ARE 2 DIFFERENT SYSTEMS USED FOR PV SOLAR
+THERE ARE 2 DIFFERENT TYPES OF POWER SYSTEMS USED WITH SOLAR PANELS

 can be part of a stand-alone power system.